enginebeast/enginebeast.github.io/README.md

 ### Checking storage room inventory
 - Remote communication with forklift

-### Forklift frame made by a 3D printer
+### Frame made by a 3D printer
 - Low priority
-- 3D modeling program
+- It is necessary to learn how to use a 3D modeling program.